-Nonetheless, I’d keep it at the default setting to keep things simple.
+Nonetheless, I’d keep it at the default setting to simplify things.

 There’s also the option to turn it off if you don’t need the functionality.

-Roborock also has the scheduling feature to automate the vacuuming process.
+Roborock also has a scheduling feature to automate the vacuuming process.
 Folks can set unlimited runs with various options for cleaning on weekdays, weekends, etc.

 Combined with the self-emptying feature, consumers will benefit from its autonomy.

-The Q7 Max+ (like all Roborock intelligent robot vacuums) utilize LIDAR and SLAM to pinpoint and track its location.
+The Q7 Max+ (like all Roborock intelligent robot vacuums) utilizes LIDAR and SLAM to pinpoint and track its location.